faenrandir/a_careful_examination/communications/response-to-facebook-claim-all-originate-with-brodie-part2.md

 > That story is much more fantastical than the claim that Joseph Smith was inspired by God to translate (sometimes referred to as “interpret”) an ancient text.

 My argument is that it's impressive but not fantastical once you fully appreciate his abilities and the milieu he lived in.
 You are welcome to consider it fantastical, of course.
-The original facebook poster wanted to know *how* people who don't believe in LDS truth-claims think about the creation of the Book of Mormon, and I'm simply explaining the best naturalist model as I understand it.
+The original facebook poster wanted to know *how* we explain its origin, and I'm simply explaining the best naturalist model as I understand it.

 > As a foreign language teacher, I have no problem with phrases used in the Book of Mormon translation that are also found in other sources.
 The nature of translation is that words and phrases used are influenced by knowledge and experience of the translator.